symfony/symfony-docs/book/forms.rst

 Creating Form Classes
 ---------------------

-As you've seen, forms can be created and used directly in a controller.
-A more robust option is to build a form in a standalone PHP class, which can then be used inside a controller or anywhere else in your application.
+As you've seen, a form can be created and used directly in a controller.
+However, a better practice is to build the form in a separate, standalone PHP class, which can then be reused anywhere in your application.
 Create a new class that will house the logic for building the product form:

 .. code-block:: php